Choose your boutique

 – Name of the access provider.

-This data will not be merged with other data sources.
-The IP address is anonymized.
+This data will not be combined with other data sources.
+The IP address will be anonymized.

-This data is automatically deleted after a maximum of seven days.
-In the event of misuse of the website, the data in question, which is necessary for evidentiary purposes, will be retained until the matter is resolved.
+This data will be automatically deleted after a maximum of 7 days.
+In cases of website misuse, the relevant data, the further storage of which is necessary for evidentiary purposes, will be retained until the matter is resolved.

 Hosting by Shopify

-We use the shop system of the service provider Shopify International Limited, Victoria Buildings, 2nd Floor, 1-2 Haddington Road, Dublin 4, D04 XN32, Ireland ("Shopify"), for the purpose of hosting and displaying the online shop on the basis of processing on our behalf.
+We use the shop system of the service provider Shopify International Limited, Victoria Buildings, 2nd Floor, 1-2 Haddington Road, Dublin 4, D04 XN32, Ireland ("Shopify"), for the purpose of hosting and displaying the online shop, based on data processing on our behalf.
 All data collected on our website is processed on Shopify's servers.
-As part of the aforementioned services from Shopify, data may also be transmitted to Shopify Inc., 150 Elgin St, Ottawa, ON K2P 1L4, Canada, Shopify Data Processing (USA) Inc., Shopify Payments (USA) Inc. or Shopify (USA) Inc. for further processing on our behalf.
-In the event that data is transmitted to Shopify Inc. in Canada, an appropriate level of data protection is guaranteed by an adequacy decision of the European Commission.
+As part of the aforementioned services provided by Shopify, data may also be transferred to Shopify Inc., 150 Elgin St, Ottawa, ON K2P 1L4, Canada, Shopify Data Processing (USA) Inc., Shopify Payments (USA) Inc., or Shopify (USA) Inc. for further processing on our behalf.
+In the event of data transfer to Shopify Inc. in Canada, an adequate level of data protection is ensured by an adequacy decision of the European Commission.

-Further information on Shopify’s data protection can be found on the following website: https://www.shopify.de/legal/datenschutz
+Further information on Shopify's data protection policy can be found on the following website: https://www.shopify.de/legal/datenschutz

-Further processing on Shopify servers other than those mentioned above will only take place within the framework communicated below.
+Further processing on servers other than those mentioned above by Shopify will only take place within the scope outlined below.

 Cookies

 This website uses cookies.
-These are small text files that are stored in the internet browser or by the internet browser on the user's device.
-When a user visits a website, a cookie may be stored on the user's operating system.
-This cookie contains a characteristic string that allows the browser to be uniquely identified when the website is visited again.
+These are small text files that are stored in or by the web browser on the user's device.
+When a user visits a website, a cookie can be stored on the user's operating system.
+This cookie contains a unique string of characters that allows the browser to be uniquely identified when the website is visited again.

 Session cookies

-Session cookies are functionally necessary cookies that do not require consent, as they are automatically deleted when you leave the website.
+Session cookies are functionally necessary cookies that do not require consent, as they are automatically deleted when you leave the homepage.

 Persistent cookies

-Persistent cookies remain permanently on the device.
-They can be used, for example, to check the login status or display preferred content.
-Furthermore, the data processed here can be used for reach measurements.
+Persistent cookies remain permanently on the user's device.
+This allows, for example, the login status to be checked or preferred content to be displayed.
+In addition, the data processed here can be used for audience measurement.

 The following data is stored and transmitted in the cookies: